 A Note on our Choice of Language.

 We commonly use the term "Lewy Body" in this journal.
 We came to use it as a way to deal with our objections to two other choices, namely "Lewy Body Dementia" and "Lewy."
 Pat did not like always saying "dementia" because it seemed to label her as defective; Ron disliked the term "Lewy" (which is frequently used in care-partner communities) because it seemed to make this terrible disease seem all too casual and almost friendly.
-So "Lewy Body" became the default option and one we've grown to accept and appreciate over this last year.
+So "Lewy Body" became the default option and one we've grown to accept and appreciate over time.